Type 1 Diabetes Research

 - Well organized trial networks- UF also participates in research networks (eg, NIH TrialNet) and registries (eg, T1D Exchange) that can identify differences in diabetes management characteristics among youth populations and test agents capable of providing a therapeutic benefit, improve patient recruitment, and increase the precision of disease prediction.

 UF research aims to better understand and treat early loss of β-cell function in T1D onset, characterized as the “silent phase,” or relapsing/remitting diabetes.
-Further understanding of pancreatic pathology and intervention studies are underway to prolong the critical threshold of remnant β-cell mass and function in the remission phase of the disease, and prevent several sequelae that are often present at symptomatic onset (eg, glucose toxicity, stress response, etc).
+Further understanding of pancreatic pathology and intervention studies give prospects to prolonging critical threshold of remnant β-cell mass and function in the remission phase of the disease, and prevent several sequelae that are often present at symptomatic onset (eg, glucose toxicity, stress response, etc).

 - Mechanisms of beta-cell death- Michael Clare Salzler, Brian Wilson, Clayton Matthews